Good Luck (2000 film): Production

 The film was initially set to feature Mayuri Kango as the lead heroine, but she was later replaced by Riya Sen. The entire film was shot in Thailand and Malaysia, while significant portions were shot on a cruise ship sponsored by Star Cruises.

 Soundtrack

-The film score and the soundtrack were composed by director Manoj Bhatnaagar himself and the lyrics were written by Vairamuthu.
-The soundtrack, released in December 1999, features 6 tracks with Keyaar and K. T. Kunjumon attending the audio launch function as chief guests.
+The soundtrack were composed by director Manoj Bhatnagar himself and the lyrics were written by Vairamuthu.
+The audio launch was held in December 1999, with Keyaar and K. T. Kunjumon attending as chief guests.

-Release
+Reception

-The film received mixed reviews from critics and did not fare well commercially at the box office.
+The Hindu wrote, "There are a couple of loose ends and the director must have concentrated more on the screenplay and less on the grandeur and glamour aspects of the film."
+K. N. Vijiyan of New Straits Times wrote "Manoj has concentrated on giving a visual delight".
+Malini Mannath of Chennai Online wrote "The screenplay is weekly etched with many lose ends and unanswered questions.
+At times the continuity in shots and scenes is missing.
+A part of the time and energy spent on the luxury liner could have been spent in working out a better screenplay".
 Despite the relative failure of the film, Manoj Bhatnagar announced his next film soon after, a collaboration with actor Madhavan, which then failed to take off.